TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/README.md

 - English-only Object-Aware (OA) VQA
 - Object detection

 The overall size of the data we use for pretraining is 1.6B examples.
 This dataset is comparable, but slightly smaller and designed to be cleaner than the datasets used in SimVLM (1.8B), CoCa (1.8B), and Flamingo (2.3B).
-However, unlike other datasets mentioned above, WebLI is multilingual, so the 1.6B examples follow a long-tailed distribution over the 100+ languages covered.
+However, unlike other datasets, WebLI is multilingual, so the 1.6B examples follow a long-tailed distribution over the 100+ languages covered.

 ### Training detail for the model